 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-They look like little pieces of confetti that are easy to grab and are multicolored.
-Use mini mozzarella balls and sweet cherry tomatoes so each bite has a nice balance.
-A drizzle of balsamic glaze will make it party ready and won’t take up too much of your time!
-If the basil bruises easily (like it does for me) then don’t overthink it and tuck the leaves in gently.
+They resemble small bits of confetti that are simple to grab and are colorful.
+Use mini mozzarella balls and sweet cherry tomatoes to ensure each bite has a lovely equilibrium.
+A balsamic glaze drizzle will make it party ready and won’t waste your time!
+If the basil bruises easily (as it does for me), then don’t overthink it and tuck the leaves in gently.

 9) Lox Dip

-This dip will definitely keep people around the snack table.
-Cream cheese, smoked salmon, fresh lemon, dill, and some everything bagel seasoning on top.
-It is creamy, salty, and somehow fancy, considering it takes under ten minutes to make.
-If you have a guest who “doesn’t like fish,” this dip is the exception.
+This dip will definitely keep people around the snack table!
+It has cream cheese, smoked salmon, fresh lemon, and dill, with everything bagel seasoning sprinkled on top.
+It’s creamy and salty, and holds on to a bit of that fancy feel considering it takes less than 10 minutes to whip up.
+Even if you have a guest who ‘doesn’t like fish’, this dip is the exception!

 10) Fresh Fruit Salad